neo-project/neo-node/neo-cli/Privatenet-Neo-Cli-Tutorial/set-privatenet-neo-cli.md

 ## Setting a private net with neo-cli

 1. [Clone](https://docs.neo.org/docs/en-us/node/cli/setup.html#publishing-from-neo-cli-source-code) the newer version of [Neo-Node](https://github.com/neo-project/neo-node) for each consensus node you desire to set on your privatenet and another that will be used to access the Neo-Cli and to transfer GAS or NEO.
 It is necessary to have multiples copies of the Neo-Node project because each copy will receive a different configuration file.
+2. For each copy of the project:
-2. Run the neo-cli.exe inside the path "neo-cli\bin\Debug\netcoreapp3.0" of each copy of the Project and enter the command `create wallet <path>` with the name of the wallet with a JSON file extension inside the prompt that will appear to create a wallet for each consensus node and write down every public key, name of the wallet and password for the next step.
+- Run the neo-cli.exe inside the path "neo-cli\bin\Debug\netcoreapp3.0"
+- Enter the command `create wallet <path>` with a name for the wallet
+- Follow the instructions and don't forget to write down every public key, name of the wallet and password for the next step
-3. Set the config.json and protocol.json that are located inside the folder neo-cli as the example below:
+3. Set the `config.json` that are located inside the folder neo-cli as the example below:

-config.json (consensus node):
+`config.json` (consensus node):
 ```json
 {
        "ApplicationConfiguration": {